alephtwo/quantum_rng/README.md

 Every method returns an array of numbers.

 ## Errors
-* If you are unable to connect to the ANU RNG server for any reason, this gem won't function at all.
+* If you are unable to connect to the ANU RNG server for any reason, this gem will default to similar interactions using `SecureRandom`.
+In future versions, this will be allowed as a configuration option.
 * Requesting too many numbers (usually where `count > 1025`) or passing invalid arguments will likely cause a RuntimeError.
 In future versions, this behavior will be softened.

 ## Examples